 their practitioner has referred to the perpetrator as the child’s boyfriend or girlfriend.

 Office of the Children's Commissioner: An inquiry report into child sexual exploitation in gangs and groups.

-NSPCC: a serous of short animated films (Some agency websites may block this site)
+NSPCC has a series of short animated films (Some agency websites may block this site)

-Anybody's Child - A new video resource from Chatback productions.
-Chatback are a group of young people aged 11 - 18 who live in foster care.
-The 5x3min videos are supported with teacher notes. www.chatback.org.uk/anybodys_child2.htm
+Anybody's Child - Chatback are a group of young people aged 11 - 18 who live in foster care.
+The 5x3min videos are supported with teacher notes.

 Child Exploitation and Online Protection Centre (CEOPs)

 - Thinkuknow film, Exploited, which helps young people recognise the signs of sexual exploitation and the differences between healthy and exploitative

 Play Like Share is a three-episode animated series and accompanying resource pack, which aims to help children learn how to stay safe from sexual abuse, exploitation and other risks they might encounter online.
 The films, which can be downloaded from www.thinkuknow.co.uk/teachers , follow the adventures of Alfie, Ellie and Sam as they form a band and enter their school's Battle of the Bands contest - taking on the mean but 'cool' Popcorn Wizards as they go.
 The three friends learn that while the internet can help them in pursuit of their goal, they need to use it wisely and safely.
 Play Like Share helps children to identify the signs of manipulative, pressurising and threatening behaviour online.
 This is explored through relatable characters in peer-on-peer scenarios, where children recognise tactics such as flattery or bribery or that feeling you might get when something’s not right.
 This resource aims to develop the confidence and skills children need to respond to these situations and get help when they need it.